Grade 1 and 2

 Age & Time

-Eligible children are turning 6, 7, or 8 years of age by December of the enrollment year.
-The program runs Monday to Friday from 8:30am to 3:30pm.
+Eligible children are turning 6 and 7 years of age by December of the enrollment year.
+The program runs Monday to Friday from 8:30am to 2:30pm.

 We develop customized education plans taking each student’s aptitude, learning style, and interests into account.
 Students learn collaboratively, developing strong emotional intelligence, self-reliance, and self-esteem while establishing time management and clear communication skills.